Lavender Care: How to Grow Lavender in Pots and Containers

 Pots naturally have more favorable drainage conditions than the soil in garden borders, so they are a great way to grow lavenders.
 However, in climates of higher rainfall or higher humidity the faster the drainage the better.

-This means as much as 50% compost and 50% horticultural sand or mix may be necessary to counteract the affects of more rainfall which can cause the soil to be too damp for lavender to tolerate.
+I know lavender grows in the Pacific NorthWest of the US (where it is very rainy!) that use as much as 50% compost and 50% horticultural sand to counteract the affects of more rainfall which can cause the soil to be too damp for lavender to tolerate.
 Simply mix the compost and the sand in the pot together until it is evenly distributed.

-Too much grit is always better than not enough so be generous when creating your lavender potting soil mix.
+Too much grit is always better than not enough, so I’m always generous when creating my lavender potting soil mix.

 Lavenders also require medium to low fertility soil as nutrient-dense soils cause lavenders to grow lots of foliage without any flowers.

-Too many nutrients (particularly nitrogen) also decrease the concentration of essential oils in the leaves which reduces the strength of the lavender’s distinctive aroma.
+Too many nutrients (particularly nitrogen) also decrease the concentration of essential oils in the leaves, which reduces the strength of the lavender’s distinctive aroma, which is not what we want!

 Locate Potted Lavender in 6 hours of Sun

 Position your potted lavender in an area with full sun.
-Lavenders have specifically adapted to growing in 6 hours or more of intense sun in the Mediterranean.
-The more sun a lavender receives the stronger the aroma from the leaves.
+We need to remember that our lavenders have specifically adapted to growing in 6 hours or more of intense sun in the Mediterranean.
+The more sun a lavender receives, the stronger the aroma from the leaves.
 Lavenders do not grow well in the shade.

 Lavender grows in open areas and tolerates blazing sunshine in the South of France which is where most commercial lavender is grown.

-The lavender smells the strongest and flowers the most in sunny conditions, with the hottest and driest years, yielding the highest concentration of essential oils for the commercial lavender industry.
+Commercial lavender growers tell me that lavender smells the strongest and flowers the most in sunny conditions, with the hottest and driest years yielding the highest concentration of essential oils for the commercial lavender industry.
+(I went to the South of France in mid-summer, and the smell of lavender was completely overwhelming!)

 (Read my article, why lavender isn’t flowering?)